amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 *Written by [Amy Quinton][14] and [Daniel Newman][15]*

-Have you ever assumed that if it's not safe to drink the tap water while traveling, then you must rely on single-use bottled water?
+Have you ever assumed that if it's not safe to drink the tap water while travelling, then you must rely on single-use bottled water?

 We did...

 But the great news is this is no longer the case.
-Better options exist, and smart, responsible travellers around the world are seeking them out.
+Better options exist and smart, responsible travellers around the world are seeking them out.

 Here we share some insights from our experiences travelling in Sri Lanka to help you join your fellow travellers in *giving single-use plastic bottles the flick*.